 Example of Operating Return on Assets

-Tim is an equity analyst looking to determine the profitability of Apple Inc. Among other ratios that Tim uses, he decides to also use the OROA to determine the level of profits relative to Apple’s total assets.
+Tim is an equity analyst looking to determine the profitability of Apple Inc. Among other ratios that Tim uses, he decides to also use the OROA to determine the level of profits relative to Apple’s operating assets.
 He compiles the following information from Apple’s 2018 annual report:

 Benefits of Using Operating Return on Assets

 There is no “perfect” OROA – the ratio should be compared relative to competitors.
-With that said, a higher OROA is always desirable.
+With that said, a higher OROA is desirable.